Explaining the Basic Principles of Pneumatic Systems

 The use of gas offers pneumatics several advantages over hydraulics.

-- Pneumatics are used in food applications more often than hydraulics because there is less chance for contamination, whereas hydraulics are used in industrial equipment for their power and control.
+- Pneumatics are more often used in food applications than hydraulics because there is less chance of contamination, whereas hydraulics are used in industrial equipment for their power and control.

-- Pneumatic systems are common in medicinal facilities due to their range of sizes; they are installed where space cannot be taken up by large equipment.
+- Pneumatic systems are common in medicinal facilities due to their range of sizes; they are installed where large equipment cannot take up space.

 - Lower pressures in pneumatic systems make them more appropriate for components made of lighter and thinner materials like plastics and aluminum.
-Hydraulic systems work better for parts made of steel or ductile/gray cast iron
+Hydraulic systems work better for steel or ductile/gray cast iron parts.

 - Positioning accuracy rivaling electromechanical applications can be achieved in pneumatics through electronic controls.
 As a result, chemical plants favor pneumatic systems for their precision over hydraulics and electromechanical systems.
-Fluid power systems combined with electronics adds incredible control and flexibility to pneumatics
+Fluid power systems combined with electronics add incredible control and flexibility to pneumatics.

-The use of pneumatics technology has led to advances in medical and industrial technology which were previously unheard of.
+Using pneumatics technology has led to unprecedented advances in medical and industrial technology.

 Applications of Pneumatic Systems

-Factory automation is the most common sector for pneumatics operations, most packaging and manufacturing require precise, repetitive movement and pneumatic systems are perfect for those applications.
-Pneumatics are capable of much more than just fast repetitive motion.
-The gas used in these systems allows for a cushioning effect.
-Knowing this, manufacturers have implemented pneumatics into squeezing and pressing functions as well.
+Factory automation is the most common sector for pneumatic operations.
+Most packaging and manufacturing require precise, repetitive movement, and pneumatic systems are perfect for those applications.
+However, pneumatics are capable of much more than fast, repetitive motion.
+The gas used in these systems provides a cushioning effect.
+Because of this, manufacturers have also implemented pneumatics into squeezing and pressing functions.

 Additionally, because pneumatic systems use lower pressure than hydraulics, they can be built using lighter and cheaper materials, making them an absolute favorite for industrial companies.